caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 ### Whoop Practice

+It takes a lot of practice to get good at noticing when introspection will help.
+Just being able to notice opportunities is a huge step forward.
 Whenever you get into this "whoop state" I want you to congratulate yourself.
-Just noticing that introspection would be useful in the moment is a huge step.
-With practice, you’ll get better at noticing these opportunities to debug.
-In the meantime it may be frustrating.
-Be patient with yourself.
+You'll get better and better the more you do this.
+Be patient with yourself in the meantime.

 ### Post-hoc Rationalization

 When my brother didn’t close the door, my mom stopped to introspect for a moment.
-If she hadn’t, she might have instead done a “post-hoc rationalization”.
-She might have explained her behavior in an unsatisfying, inaccurate way.
+If she hadn’t, she might have might have explained her behavior in an unsatisfying, inaccurate way called a "post-hoc rationalization".
 Some blatant examples: “he always does that!” (even if he hasn’t done it much) or “he’s going to let all the heat out!” (even if the heat wasn’t on).
+Post-hoc rationalization can happen during stressful or non-stressful situations -- anytime.

 Post-hoc means “after the fact”.
-We often experience a gut reaction, and figure out how to explain our thoughts/feelings only after the fact.
-Often the first attempt at explaining it is inaccurate or incomplete.
-Just because the explanation is inaccurate doesn’t mean it’s not based on something real.
-We may not even know a fuller explanation yet, and we may need to introspect to be able to explain it more accurately.
-This is a general phenomenon that can happen anytime, not just during stressful situations.
+We often experience a gut reaction first (inner brain), and then afterwards attempt to explain our thoughts and feelings quickly (outer brain).
+Often the quick attempt at explaining it is inaccurate or incomplete.
+This could cause internal conflict for yourself, or conflict with others.

-If you find yourself doing post-hoc rationalization it may be a good time to take a moment to introspect.
-If you can’t explain yourself in a satisfying and coherent way, it may help to be able to figure that out.
-You don’t need to be able to explain everything you do in full detail, but often it would help.
+Just because the explanation is inaccurate doesn’t mean the gut reaction isn't based on something real.
+By spending time processing you may be able to come up with a fuller, more satisfying explanation for yourself and for others.
+When you find yourself experiencing this, consider taking a moment to introspect.
+Whoop!

 ### When not to control your thoughts?

 It does cost time and energy to introspect.
 If you don’t have the time or energy to do it as much as you’d like, that’s okay and normal.
 In fact, sometimes you may enter the “whoop” state briefly, decide it’s not worth introspecting right now, and leave before processing things.
-If that feels right, that’s okay too.
+If that feels right, that’s totally okay.

-Not all downward spirals have to be stopped.
-If you don't think it'll be a waste your time and energy, and you don't think you'll regret your actions, it might be worth it to let yourself get worked up!
-You might be driven to focus on something you wouldn’t otherwise.
+You probably want to prevent most downward spirals.
+Any that are a waste of your time and energy, or if you think you'll regret your actions.
+But sometimes it might be worth it to let yourself get worked up -- you might be driven to focus on something you wouldn’t otherwise.

-Once recently I got really upset.
-I was in a food court having lunch and charging my phone, and a security officer rudely told me I couldn’t use that power outlet.
+I got really upset once.
+I was eating in a food court, charging my phone, and a security officer rudely told me I couldn’t use the power outlet.
 I felt myself getting worked up, and I entered the whoop state.
-I tried to figure out why I was upset about this.
 I considered — should I control my thoughts and feelings and prevent myself from being worked up?
-In this case, I decided that I should allow this to motivate me to act.
+In this case, I decided to allow this to motivate me to act.

-I was energized enough to talk to the manager and make my thoughts known.
+I was energized enough to talk to the manager later and make my thoughts known.
 I explained: it cost virtually nothing to the company (literally <$0.001 for a full phone charge).
 I wasn't in the way of anything.
 I wasn’t taking up needed space (the food court was empty).
 There was no sign up about this rule anywhere.
 And the person asking me to unplug was rude about it.

+If you wouldn’t have acted the same way as me, that’s okay.
 I believe it was worth it communicating this to the manager, both for the situation and for myself.
 I felt better because the information (my frustration/rationale) made it to the right person who could potentially change things.
-If they chose not to act on it that would be beyond my control and I could accept that — but not sharing this information would have bothered me.
+I was ready to accept it if they chose not to act on this — but not sharing this information would have bothered me.

-If you wouldn’t have acted the same way as me, that’s okay.
 You can get very skilled at introspection and still allow yourself to get worked up sometimes.
 You don’t need to always mechanically control your thoughts.

-Let's imagine that you’re already an expert at getting into the whoop state.
+Let's imagine that you’re now an expert at getting into the whoop state.
 What's next?

 ## CBT and the IPO Model

-Let’s model the brain in terms of the Input-Process-Output model (IPO).
-We'll go through this in chunks.
+We'll go through our the Input-Process-Output (IPO) model of the brain in chunks.
 The first section will be about inputs in general, the next section will go in-depth about processing feelings, and the final section will go in-depth about processing thoughts.
-Once you process these things, you’ll be well-equipped to choose the most adaptive response.
+Once you process everything, you’ll be well-equipped to choose the most adaptive response.

 ## Identifying Inputs